xwp/stream/readme.md

  * Multisite view of all activity records on a network
  * Live update of activity records in the Stream
- * Leave comments on activity in the Stream

 Built with performance in mind, Stream won't pollute your default posts table with records or slow down content querying on your site.